kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

-Sample: bluelist-mobileweb
+Sample: bluelist-mobiledata-mobileweb
 ===

-The bluelist-mobileweb sample demonstrates how the bluelist app can be hosted and delivered from a Mobile Cloud Code runtime.
+The bluelist-mobiledata-mobileweb sample demonstrates how the BlueList app can be hosted and delivered from a Mobile Cloud Code runtime.

 This sample works with the Mobile Backend Starter, an application boilerplate that is available on [Codename: Bluemix](https://www.ng.bluemix.net).
 With this boilerplate, you can quickly incorporate pre-built, managed, and scalable cloud services into your mobile applications without relying on IT involvement.
 You can focus on building your mobile applications rather than the complexities of managing the back end infrastructure.